aeharriman/dichotomous/task-tracking.md

 ---

 ### Name:
+InputPage - Fix axios import error

+### Shall:
+- [X] Shall run all InputPage Component tests without causing "SyntaxError: Cannot use import statement outside a module" on the console

+### Progress:
+Completed - added transformIgnorePatterns for axios to jest in package.json

+---

+### Name:
 InputPage - rendering

 ### Shall:
 - [ ] Shall render description and input form when the state of the dichotomousKey is at length 0
 - [ ] Shall render description and ButtonTree when the dichotomousKey state is length over 0

+### Progress:
+TODO

+---

+### Name:
+InputForm - Auth0Provider

+### Shall:
+- [ ] Shall mock `useAuth0` function to simulate auth0 functionality
+- [ ] Shall run all tests without throwing "Failed to fetch keys: Error: You forgot to wrap your component in <Auth0Provider>. at getAccessTokenSilently"

 ### Progress:
 TODO